Kociamber/sketch/README.md

 * all numeric values must be integers greater than or equal 0
 * `fill_char` can be only a strings of length 1

-The server is performing validation and in case of missing or incorrect params json error message is being returned.
+The server is performing request parameters validation and in case of missing or incorrect values json error message is being returned.

 ### Sample API calls
 Get a list of all stored canvases: